jeff-hykin/deno-guillotine/README.md

 1. Installer verification
     - There's four stages.
 Stage 1 is "literally the installer straight from deno official" and it gradually becomes stage 4 "a js function that generates a compressed modified installer"
     - stage one is under `./main/1_deno_installer.sh`
-        - verify it by comparing it to the official Deno install script [https://deno.land/install.sh](https://deno.land/install.sh)
+        - verify it by comparing it to the official Deno install script [https://deno.land/install.sh](https://deno.land/install.sh).
+Note it does change over time, so my version will lag behind.
     - Then compare that to `./main/2_readable.ps1`
         - Read the commits to see explanations of changes (it has to be changed manually)
         - ex:
-            - the PATH modification that deno usually performs was commented out (we don't want to affect the user's system)
+            - We don't want to affect the user's system, so the PATH modification that deno usually performs is commented out
-            - the deno-version is supplied (instead of grabbing latest)
+            - The deno-version is supplied (instead of grabbing latest)
-            - a bunch of semicolons need to be added so that the newlines can be removed in the next stage
+            - A bunch of semicolons need to be added so that the newlines can be removed in the next stage
-            - the install location is changed from `$HOME/.deno/` to `$HOME/.deno/${version}/` (we don't want to affect the user's system)
+            - The install location is changed from `$HOME/.deno/` to `$HOME/.deno/${version}/` (again we don't want to affect the user's system deno)
-            - if curl doesn't exist, we fall back on wget (some systems don't have curl)
+            - If curl doesn't exist, we fall back on wget (some systems don't have curl)
-            - if unzip doesn't exist, we try to install it for the user (some systems don't start with unzip)
+            - If unzip doesn't exist, we try to talk to the user and install it for them (some Linux systems don't start with unzip)
     - Once `./main/2_readable.ps1` is verified, look at `./run/readable_to_inline.js`.
 It
         - reads stage 2
         - deletes comments